-The Isaac Stanwood House at 18 Green Street was built in 1812 by Deacon Isaac Stanwood, son of Captain Isaac Stanwood Sr., a Revolutionary War soldier.
-The house is Georgian in basic form but with Federa features.
+The Isaac Stanwood Jr. house at 18 Green Street was built in 1812 by Deacon Isaac Stanwood after Sarah Knowlton sold this lot to him in 1812 (197; 25).
+He was the son of Captain Isaac Stanwood Sr., a Revolutionary War soldier.
+He married Joanna Caldwell in 1810, at age 26.

 From “A History of the Stanwood Family in America” we read the stories of the two Isaac Stanwoods.

 Captain Isaac Stanwood was born in Ipswich, May 2, 1755.
 On January 24, 1775, he was enrolled among the Ipswich minute-men, and marched as private in Captain Nathaniel Wade’s company, in the alarm of April 19, 1775, to Mystic; was ordered on the 20th to Salem, on the 21st to Ipswich, and thence to Cambridge.
 He remained in service until May 10, 1775.

 Captain Stanwood married, February 26, 1778, Eunice Hodgkins, the daughter of John Hodgkins, of Ipswich.
 Captain Stanwood was a trader, and apparently had much to do with Portsmouth, New Hampshire, where his brother William was settled.
 On October 16, 1778, the provincial authorities gave order to the Maritime Office to “Clear out Isaac Stanwood for Ipswich, with 100 bushels of Corn.”
 He was blind before he died, with cataracts on both eyes, and his granddaughter Joanna remembers leading him about, probably with some grown person’s assistance.
 He lived in a house (The Andrew Burley house) which is still standing in 1898 on what is now Green Street, Ipswich, but was then Green Lane.
 Captain Stanwood was buried, with his wife, in the Ipswich burying-ground.